National Museum of Georgia, საქართველო - Things to Do in National Museum of Georgia

 Top Things to Do in National Museum of Georgia

-Booking Tip: Entry costs around 15 GEL for adults with discounts for students and groups.
-Visit on weekday mornings for smaller crowds and consider hiring a guide (available for 30-50 GEL) to fully appreciate the historical context of the exhibits.
+Booking Tip: Entry costs around 15 GEL for adults with discounts for students.
+Visit on weekday mornings for fewer crowds, and consider hiring a local guide for 50-80 GEL to fully appreciate the historical significance of the exhibits.

-Relax in the historic Abanotubani district's natural sulfur baths, a tradition dating back to the city's founding legends.
-These therapeutic hot springs are said to have healing properties and offer a uniquely Georgian wellness experience in beautifully tiled bath houses.
+Experience Tbilisi's famous natural sulfur baths in the historic Abanotubani district, where locals have been bathing for centuries.
+These therapeutic hot springs are believed to have healing properties and offer a uniquely Georgian wellness experience.

 Getting There